Back to The Mycelial Grimoire

 What is the best material for a raised bed?

 Untreated cedar or redwood are the best — naturally rot-resistant and lasting 8–15 years.
-Avoid pressure-treated lumber (chemical leach concern), railroad ties (creosote), and tires (rubber compounds).
+Avoid old pre-2003 (CCA) pressure-treated lumber, railroad ties (creosote), and tires; modern ACQ-treated lumber is generally considered safe, though I prefer natural materials.
 Stone, brick, and corrugated galvanized metal are also excellent and effectively permanent.
 Plastic lumber lasts long but is petroleum-based.

 How deep should a raised bed be?